Monitor your progress toward your degree.

 The Worksheet is the view you will use most often to see which requirements you have met and which you still need to meet in order to graduate.
 When you first log in to Degree Works, your standard degree audit will display.

 Next are the degree progress bars.
 The Requirements bar is calculated based on the number of requirements you have checked off.
-The Credits bar is calculated based on the number of hours you have completed toward your degree.
+The Credits bar is calculated based on the number of credits you have completed toward your degree.
 These bars are meant only as guides, not as final word.

-Refer to the legend to see all of the signs and symbols that are used in your audit.
+Refer to the legend to see all the signs and symbols that are used in your audit.
 The green check mark means you have met that requirement.
 The “@” symbol is a wildcard.